edmcman/cposc-fun/README.md

 This repository has code samples and stuff for [Putting the Fun in Functional Programming](https://cposc.org/sessions/putting-fun-functional-programming/).

-Click the buttons below to get started in Binder:
+Click the buttons below to open the jupyter notebooks we'll be using in Binder.
+It's free and you don't need to install anything.
+The downside is that it can take a while (~5 minutes) to start up.
+So if possible, load these at the beginning of our talk so you are ready to follow along when we get to the code examples!

 ## OCaml